dart-lang/site-www/src/_guides/language/language-tour.md

-* The receiver has a static type that defines the unimplemented method (abstract is OK), and the dynamic type of the receiver has an implemention of `noSuchMethod()` that's different from the one in class `Object`.
+* The receiver has a static type that defines the unimplemented method (abstract is OK), and the dynamic type of the receiver has an implementation of `noSuchMethod()` that's different from the one in class `Object`.

 For more information, see the informal